Society-for-Internet-Blaseball-Research/sibr-faq/README.md

 ## Is there an API for historical data?

-We're working on it.
-You can monitor the process in #archiving and #modeling.
+Check out the information in the #datablase channel, and https://api.blaseball-reference.com/docs#/

 ## I'm new, what can I do to contribute?